Mike Yastrzemski Player Props: Giants vs. White Sox

-On Monday, Mike Yastrzemski (coming off going 1-for-4) and the San Francisco Giants face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 3:10 PM ET.
+On Wednesday, Mike Yastrzemski (coming off going 2-for-3 with a double, a home run and two RBI) and the San Francisco Giants play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 2:10 PM ET.

+He collected two extra-base hits in his most recent appearance (2-for-3 with a double, a home run and two RBI) against the White Sox.

 Mike Yastrzemski Game Info & Props vs. the White Sox